loginom/admin-guide-l10n/data-en/server/setup.md

 * **Use WebSocket secure** enables to set the ssl parameters for websocket:
    * The **WSS port** defines the port number for Loginom Studio connection according to the websocket secure (wss) protocol.
    * The **SSL certificate**, **SSL key** are the full paths to the certificate file and SSL key in the *pem* format.
-* **Install the Guardant x64 driver** enables to launch the installation in the automatic driver mode for the software protection dongle operation.
+* **Install the Guardant x64 driver** enables to start the installation in the automatic driver mode for the software protection dongle operation.

 #### Apache Httpd Web Server Parameters